Mfkisdo/StashEdit/README.md

   the right scene data.
 3. If you find a matching scene on PornDB you can save.
 4. What saving does it renames the file and also updates the title/url/details/ to the stash app db.

+Warning this is still under development and may take some time to work the kinks out.